-With its educational material, TAMAM opens a space for reflection for teenagers, young adults and anyone else who is interested.
-We don’t give simple answers to complicated questions, but we encourage participants to form their own opinions and be able to explain them and the reasons behind them.
-Using the latest communication media, we adapt our approach to the consumer behaviour of our target groups, at the same time making the project content easily accessible throughout Germany.
-With TAMAM, the Museum für Islamische Kunst is expanding its educational work into the area of Islamic youth-work for the first time, while also seeking an innovative combination of transcultural and political education.
+With its teaching material, TAMAM opens a space for thought for young people, young adults and everyone who wants to participate.
+We do not give simple answers to complex questions, but encourage the participants to form their own opinions and to justify them.
+With the latest mediation media, we adapt to the usage behavior of the target groups and also enable the content of the project to be made accessible across Germany at a low threshold.
+With TAMAM, the Museum für Islamische Kunst (Museum for Islamic Art) is opening up its educational efforts on the area of Islamic youth work and is simultaneously looking for the innovative connection between transcultural and political education.

 The TAMAM-project hosted the second annual breaking-fast event at the museum on the 24th of May 2018.
 The evening was all about youth culture.
 Young artists with Muslim backgrounds presented their artwork in the spectacular surroundings of the main exhibition.
 Kahlid Bounouar is a presenter, author an award-winning comedian.
 For him comedy is a way to share his experiences with others on stage.
 The ‘I, Slam’ collective originally started as a Muslim version of poetry-slam.
 This has grown into a country-wide platform for workshops in various types of art.
 To mark the Muslim feasting month, Ramadan, a rich buffet was served afterwards.

 Production: Alexi Papadopoulos

 Project coordinators: Shirin Haacke, Küra Kisa, Roman Singendonk

 Patrons: Freunde des Museum für Islamische Kunst e.V.

 Sponsors: Federal Ministry of Education and Research, Freunde des Museum für Islamische Kunst e.V.

 Duration: October 2019 to December 2020 (prolongation aspired)